GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 **-Q**\ [*frame*]
     Dry-run; no movie is made but all the helper scripts are left in the *prefix* directory for examination.
-    Alternatively, append a *frame* number and we will make a single frame plot and exit.
+    Any background and foreground scripts set via **-S** will be run since they may produce data needed for building the scripts.
+Alternatively, append a *frame* number and we will make that single frame plot and exit.
+In this case we will leave the frame sub-directory intact so any temporary files in it may be examined.

 .. _-Sb:

 **-Sb**\ *backgroundscript*
-    The optional GMT modern mode *backgroundscript* (in the same scripting language as *mainscript*) can be used for one or two purposes: (1) It may create files (such as *timefile*) that will be needed by *mainscript* to make the movie, and (2) It may make a static background plot that should form the basis for all frames.
+    The optional GMT modern mode *backgroundscript* (in the same scripting language as *mainscript*) can be used for one or two purposes: (1) It may create files (such as *timefile*) that will be needed by *mainscript* to make the movie, and (2) It may make a static background plot that should form the background for all frames.
     If a plot is generated it should make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that they will stack correctly.